 Appearances: 2 (1/1) Goals: 0

-In June 2017 Bentley was rewarded with his first professional contract with the club, with his Football League debut coming as a substitute in the 5-0 home win over Hartlepool United on the final day of the 2016-17 season.
-He made an additional appearance the following season in the EFL Trophy game against a Swansea City under-21 side at the Liberty Stadium, but he was sent off before half-time.
+In June 2016 Bentley was rewarded with his first professional contract, and five months later he made his only start for the Pilgrims in the EFL Trophy game against a Swansea City under-21 side at the Liberty Stadium, but he was sent off before half-time.

 If you can add to this profile, perhaps with special memories, a favourite story or the results of your original research, please contribute here.

 APPEARANCE DETAILS [reselect competitions]

 The details below reflect appearances in all first-team competitions.

 Greens on Screen is run as a service to fellow supporters, in all good faith, without commercial or private gain.
 I have no wish to abuse copyright regulations and apologise unreservedly if this occurs.
 If you own any of the material used on this site, and object to its inclusion, please get in touch using the 'Contact Us' button at the top of each page.